Set up Forms with Conditional Logic in Fluent Forms

 Conditional Fields are the ones that depend on users’ particular actions on some other input fields.
 If the defined actions are not triggered, these conditional fields will not come into action.
-WP Fluent Form comes up with a horizon of sophisticated features and conditional logic is one of them.
+WP Fluent Forms comes up with a horizon of sophisticated features and conditional logic is one of them.

 Here is a simple example of how conditional fields work:

 You can watch the video regarding conditional logic here.

 Here is how Conditional Fields can be configured:

 - Add the input fields (Radio Buttons, Checkboxes, Multiple Choice etc) which will dictate the conditional input fields.
 For demonstration purposes, we are using Radio Buttons here

 - Add the Conditional input fields that will respond to specific user actions.

-- Click on Edit and go to the Input Customization of the conditional input field.
+- Go to the Input Customization of the conditional input field.

 - Go to Advanced Options and choose Yes in Conditional Logic option.

 - Select “Any” if the conditional input field requires to respond to a single conditional action.
 Select “All” if the field requires to fulfill multiple conditions.

 - Define the Input fields that the conditional field would rely upon.

 - Define what logics are to be satisfied- equal/not equal, greater than/less than, contains, start with/ends with.

 - Define which input field will respond if the logics are satisfied.

 - Click “Save Form” once the conditional logics are set.